akhoury/nodebb-plugin-import/README.md

         "_signature": "u45 signature", // OPTIONAL, defaults to '', over 150 chars will be truncated with an '...' at the end

         "_picture": "http://images.com/derp.png", // OPTIONAL, defaults to ''.
-Note that if there is an '_pciture' on the 'normalized' object, the 'imported' objected will be augmented with a key imported.keptPicture = true, so you can iterate later and check if the images 200 or 404s
+Note that, if there is an '_piçture' on the 'normalized' object, the 'imported' objected will be augmented with a key imported.keptPicture = true, so you can iterate later and check if the images 200 or 404s

         "_website": "u45.com", // OPTIONAL, defaults to ''